 Well, let’s do something.
 Let’s give back.
 Let’s help others.
 Let’s be a community of travelers that promotes global citizenship and show the youth of tomorrow that there is more to embrace overseas than there is to be afraid of.

 (All the students at the senior class assembly when they announced the Cuba trip!)

 I’m really passionate about this project and hope you are too.
 A $10 donation helps teachers and students experience the educational trip of a lifetime, all for less than the cost of a meal at Chipotle!

 (Feel free to give more though!
 We’ve had donations of up to $2,500!!!!
 There’s no limit!!).

-If everyone gave just $10, we could fund dozens of trip.
+If everyone gave just $10, we could fund dozens of trips.
 That’s all I’m asking.
 A simple, $10 donation.
 If you’ve ever gotten value from this website, saved money, or been inspired, then join with me and let’s give that to these kids. $10.
 That’s it.
-Two less beers on the road can help these kids – and the millions like them – see the world!
+Two fewer beers on the road can help these kids – and the millions like them – see the world!
 Help us reach our goal!

 I’m asking you to help send the Anacostia HS students of DC on the trip of a lifetime — whether by sharing this with your friends, posting it on social media, forwarding it to a reporter, or (of course) donating.

 We have a chance to make a difference in the next generation.
 Let’s step forward and help these students take what they’ve learned in school and see it in the real world.